-If you want to send additional supporting documents yourself after you submitted your application, or if the IND requests additional supporting documents, you can upload them with your DigiD.
+If you want to send additional documents yourself after you submitted your application, or if the IND requests additional supporting documents, you can upload them with your DigiD.
 You can also send them by post.
 Find out more about Uploading documents on our website.

-3.1 Supporting documents to be enclosed (348)
+3.1 Supporting documents to be enclosed (359)

 NB!
 If you have several minor Dutch children, then you must enclose supporting documents of all minor Dutch children with your application.

-Please read this page carefully and also see Situations 1 to 7.
+Also enclose the supporting documents of the minor Dutch children who were born after you received your current residence document.
+Read this page carefully and also see Situations 1 to 7.

-Please submit a copy of the following supporting documents with your application:
+Please enclose a copy of the following supporting documents with your application: